 My mom always had this three word phrase taped above her kitchen sink.
 Every time I washed my hands I would read it.
 It never really resonated until years later… I cannot tell you how true this is.
 So many of us WAIT for the motivation to get started on whatever it is we need to get done.
 Have you ever noticed that once you begin (with or without the motivation) you start to FEEL motivated!?
 This is a very simple concept yet a difficult one to apply.
 A tried and true method that I’ve used with my family for several years is the 5-minute clean up.
 We identify the space that needs tidying, set the timer and MOVE.
 The limited time provides the motivation because we all know there’s an end!
 Oftentimes, however, once we see how quickly we were able to declutter and PUT BACK, we finish up the loose ends after the timer goes off.
 That said- the rule is- everyone can stop after five if they want to.
 The next time you’re feeling unmotivated, remind yourself that DOING might just be the necessary step to get you going.
 Try it.
 And, if that’s not enough to nudge you toward action, set the timer ; )

-The space under my sink drives me nuts every time I need something.
-And yet, it’s been disorganized for months.
+The space under our sink can become a catchall for miscellany, resulting in stressors on the regular.
 Why do we do this to ourselves!?
 We live with things a certain way when they could be easily (and swiftly) remedied in just five minutes.
-Today I decided to test this theory and find a pocket in my day to see if I could eliminate this daily stressor, once and for all!
+Today I noticed this area could use a refresher -because life- so I decided to test this theory and find that pocket in my day to eliminate this daily stressor, once and for all.

-Update: I did it!
-Successfully… and it is going to make my day to day So.
+To no surprise, it worked.
+Successfully… and it will make my day to day So.
 Much.
 BETTER!
-Yes, I can take it one step further and spruce up the space but organizing had to happen first.
+Yes, I can take it one step further and spruce up the space but organizing always has to happen first.
 Five minutes = Done!
-(Ps: I found a clip from a pack of Command clips that I bought for my daughter’s room.
-I think it might just be the perfect solution to hold my rubber gloves ; )
+(Ps: those rubber gloves are hanging from a command clip that I bought for my daughter’s room.
+I might be a little too excited by the outcome 😉

 Do you ever open your pantry/cupboards and realize that you have nothing for dinner?
 I honestly ask myself how it’s possible that my pantry is spilling over and yet we’ll probably need to order in….
 Pathetic.
 Today I vow to take back the very little space that I have to begin with!
 It might mean a few marshmallow curry casseroles to get through what I’ve got, but I. Am.
 Cleaning House!
 Here’s to going to the grocery store with a plan and saying no to shopping the shelves with a hungry belly.
 Yes, I’ve been doing this for years.
 Yes, I should have it figured out by now.
 No, I haven’t.
 Thankfully, today’s a new day.
 Try and try again?
 Stay tuned…..